-All Harnett County landfills and convenience sites will accept spoiled food and household garbage from residents at no cost from residents when they show their Harnett County decal.
+All of Harnett County's convenience sites accepted household trash, and will accept spoiled food from residents at no cost when they show their Harnett County decal.
 Anyone who does not have a decal may obtain one from any of the convenience sites with proof of their Harnett County address.

 The County’s two landfills are:

-For convenience site locations and hours, as well as additional information about Harnett County Solid Waste, go to http://www.harnett.org/waste/site-locations-staff.asp.
+For landfill and convenience site locations and hours, as well as additional information about Harnett County Solid Waste, go to http://www.harnett.org/waste/site-locations-staff.asp.